 A comforting warmth washed over her like a summer breeze.
 Kagome felt her hair being swept off her face, and she smiled despite the torrent of tears, hot and furious, that coursed down her cheeks once more.

 The Shikon no Tama grew almost too hot to hold in her hands even as her grip instinctively tightened.
 A startling crackle seemed to emanate from the jewel, growing louder and louder.
 Kagome yelped in surprise and raised her hands to shield her eyes when the jewel flew out of her grip, as though being pulled by an invisible force.
-A moment later, a flash of light made her lift her hands, shielding her face.
+A moment later, a flash of light made her shield her face.

 "'Twas you, gentle woman," a kind voice said as the wind died down.
 It came unexpectedly from right beside her, but it didn't startle Kagome at all.
 There was a familiarity that she didn't question, and Kagome knew that voice—knew it as well as she knew the sound of her own.
 Her eyes slowly opened, taking a moment to adjust after the blinding flash of light.